Relationships in Thailand part 10

 1. If you are rich enough that paying regularly for your wife’s or girlfriend’s extended family is not an issue – just pay.

-2. If you are not so wealthy, you have two choices.
-The first one is that you agree to support the family, but there have to be clearly established limits.
 It cannot be an open ended arrangement where you are constantly called upon to cover an unending stream of real or pretended emergencies.
 Once you allow that to happen, you will always feel the pressure of constant and unexpected financial obligations.

 You need to establish your boundaries right in the beginning of the relationship, not later in response to the frequent requests for money.
 If you first pay freely, and then cut back later, you will be seen as “keeniao”, a miser.
 It will reflect badly on your wife/girlfriend and it will be a constant source of friction.